adamwiggins/clockwork/README.md

 clock.rb is standard Ruby.
-Since we include the Clockwork module (the clockwork binary does this automatically, or you can do it explicitly), this exposes a small DSL ("handler" and "every") to define the handler for events, and then the events themselves.
+Since we include the Clockwork module (the clockwork binary does this automatically, or you can do it explicitly), this exposes a small DSL to define the handler for events, and then the events themselves.

 The handler typically looks like this: